Key Info

 Chloe Boyle

-I chose UL as it has an extremely high academic reputation, and it also has an extremely wide variety of courses to chose from.
+I chose UL as it has an extremely high academic reputation, and it also has an extremely wide variety of courses to choose from.
 I was interested in this course initially as I had always been interested in Business in secondary school and I was extremely interested in day-to-day technology and engineering.
 However, I had never studied technology or engineering subjects in school.
 After researching about Technology Management and seeing how it was such an inclusive course, I decided it would help me to further my interests.

 At first, I was extremely apprehensive about the course and how much of the course I would comprehend not having completed any engineering subjects before.
 I met with Alan, our course director, and he assured me that as long as I kept up to date with lectures and lab’s I would be well able for the course and he was right, as all of the modules are thought at a beginner’s level and extra assistance is available if needed.
 The course consists of a mixture of engineering and business.
 My favorite modules were Manufacturing Technology, Decision Support Tools, Drawing and CAD and Lean thinking and Lean Tools.
 These modules were my favorite as they gave a great mix of hands learning, such as in Manufacturing technology, to switching it up to classroom-based learning.